Our Visitor Sites

 - When full, the reservoir is 31 metres deep – the height of seven double decker buses.

-- The site was officially opened by the Queen in May 1992, some 12 years after first opening.
+- The site was officially opened by the Queen in May 1992.

 Derbyshire Wildlife Trust also host regular events including nature tots and family forest school.

 If you are bringing a class to exhibition then please make sure you contact the reception team to book.